. . . your guide to visiting the holy places

 The tomb has been the scene of fighting between Palestinian and Israeli forces and in 1997 the building was heavily fortified.

 When Israel’s separation barrier was erected, its high concrete walls cut Rachel’s Tomb off from the rest of the West Bank.
-Access is now restricted to visitors from Jerusalem who use bullet-proof buses.
+Access for visitors is available only from Jerusalem.
+Men and women have separate visiting areas.

 The present tomb consists of a rock draped with velvet.
 Eleven stones on it represent Jacob’s 11 sons who were alive when Rachel died.